blueOkiris/melee-dylans-edition/README.md

 9. Open a terminal and navigate to the `<repo>/crazy-hand/` folder you created.
 Start crazy hand with the command `java -jar Crazy\ Hand\ v1.31.jar`
 10. Select each of the changed characters and load their patch from `<repo>/char-mods/<character>.dat`
 11. Save your changes and close Crazy Hand
+12. Open up Melee Code Manager and open the iso in it
+13. Go to "Default Game Settings," select set to Tournament Defaults and save
+14. Go to "Mods Library" and add a path to "mcm-mods.txt"
+15. Enable the Unlock mod
-12. Create a patch via `xdelta3 -e -s vanilla-melee.iso dylans-edition.iso melee-dylans-edition-<version>.patch`
+16. Create a patch via `xdelta3 -e -s vanilla-melee.iso dylans-edition.iso melee-dylans-edition-<version>.patch`